apache/datasketches-website/docs/MajorSketchFamilies.md

 Computing cardinalities with massive data requires lots of computer resources and time.
 However, if an approximate answer to these problems is acceptable, [Theta Sketches]({{site.docs_dir}}/Theta/ThetaSketchFramework.html) can provide reasonable estimates, in a single pass, orders of magnitude faster, even fast enough for analysis in near-real time.

 The [theta/Sketch](https://github.com/apache/incubator-datasketches-java/blob/master/src/main/java/org/apache/datasketches/theta/Sketch.java) can operate both on-heap and off-heap, has powerful Union, Intersection, AnotB and Jaccard operators, has a high-performance concurrent form for multi-threaded environments, has both immutable compact, and updatable representations, and is quite fast.
-It is available in Java, C++ and Python.
 Because of its flexibility, it is one of the most popular sketches in our library.

 ### [Tuple Sketches]({{site.docs_dir}}/Tuple/TupleOverview.html): Extending Theta Sketches to Perform Associative Analysis
 It is often not enough to perform stream expressions on sets of unique identifiers, it is very valuable to be able to associate additive data with these identifiers, such as impression counts, clicks or timestamps.
-Tuple Sketches are a natural extension of the Theta sketch and have Java Genric forms, that enable the user do define the sketch with arbitrary "summary" data.
-The [tuple/Sketch](https://github.com/apache/incubator-datasketches-java/blob/master/src/main/java/org/apache/datasketches/tuple/Sketch.java) can operate both on-heap and off-heap, includes both Union and Intersection operators, has both immutable compact, and updatable representations.
-At the current time this sketch is only available in Java.
+Tuple Sketches are a natural extension of the Theta sketch and have Java Genric forms that enable the user to define the sketch with arbitrary "summary" data.
+The [tuple/Sketch](https://github.com/apache/incubator-datasketches-java/blob/master/src/main/java/org/apache/datasketches/tuple/Sketch.java) can operate both on-heap and off-heap, includes both Union and Intersection operators, and has both immutable compact and updatable representations.

-The Tuple sketch is effectively infinitely extendable and there are several common variants of the Tuple Sketch, which also serve as examples on how to extend the base classes, that are also in the library, including:
+The Tuple sketch is effectively infinitely extendable and there are several common variants of the Tuple Sketch, which also serve as examples on how to extend the base classes that are also in the library, including:

 - [tuple/adouble/DoubleSketch](https://github.com/apache/incubator-datasketches-java/blob/master/src/main/java/org/apache/datasketches/tuple/adouble/DoubleSketch.java) with a single column of *double* values as the *summary*.
 - [tuple/aninteger/IntegerSketch](https://github.com/apache/incubator-datasketches-java/blob/master/src/main/java/org/apache/datasketches/tuple/aninteger/IntegerSketch.java) with a single column of *int* values as the *summary*.